Morsø Municipality

 Because Morsø municipality comprises the entirety of the island, all municipal neighbors are separated by a body of water.

 The 382 m long Vilsund Bridge (Vilsundbro) connects the municipality at the town of Sundby over the Vil Strait to the town of Vilsund Vest in Thisted municipality.

 The 1717 m long Sallingsund Bridge, which opened on 30 May 1978, connects the municipality at the town of Nykøbing Mors over the Salling Strait to the town of Sallingsund.
 Before the bridge was built there was a train ferry connection over the strait from the town of Nykøbing to Glyngøre, and a car ferry connection between Pinen at Mors and Plagen at Salling (i.e. "Pinen og Plagen" meaning "the Pain and the Torment").

 Morsø municipality was not merged with other municipalities by 1 January 2007 as the result of nationwide Kommunalreformen ("The Municipal Reform" of 2007).

 Politics

 Municipal council

 Morsø's municipal council consists of 21 members, elected every four years.

+Below is the current council composition.

-Below are the municipal councils elected since the Municipal Reform of 2007.
+Below are the municipal councils elected between the enactment of the Municipal Reform of 2007 and the 2021 Danish local elections.